Art Lit Training Dates

 How many volunteers are needed?

-Art Literacy Classroom Volunteers are needed a minimum of one (1) per classroom to present a prepared slideshow presentation and demonstrate the art project.
+Art Literacy Classroom Volunteers are needed a minimum of one (1) per classroom to present a prepared slideshow/video presentation and demonstrate the art project.
 Volunteers are also needed to help with setup and cleanup of the room and assist students during the lesson.

 What is required to be a volunteer?